Practice-Informed, Practice-Ready: An AI security incident taxonomy: Background and related work

 \subsection{AI security terminology and definitions}

 The International Organization for Standardization (ISO) defines a ``machine learning model'' as a mathematical construct that generates an inference or prediction based on input data or information (ISO/IEC 22989:2022).
-Although we cover AI in general in this paper and not only machine learning, we rely on this too narrow, but well established definition.
-Such models are key components of AI systems which are defined as machine-based systems that are designed to operate with varying levels of autonomy and that may exhibit adaptiveness after deployment, and that, for explicit or implicit objectives, infer, from the input it receives, how to generate outputs such as predictions, content, recommendations, or decisions that can influence physical or virtual environments. \footnote{\url{https://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=OJ:L_202401689}}
+We rely on this established definition of an ML model, although it is too narrow in context of this paper: we cover AI, not only machine learning.
+AI models are key components of AI systems, which are defined as machine-based systems that are designed to operate with varying levels of autonomy and that may exhibit adaptiveness after deployment, and that, for explicit or implicit objectives, infer, from the input it receives, how to generate outputs such as predictions, content, recommendations, or decisions that can influence physical or virtual environments.\footnote{\url{https://artificialintelligenceact.eu/the-act/}}

 On the other hand, security is broadly defined by ISO as the preservation of confidentiality, integrity, availability, accountability, authenticity, and reliability of a system~\cite{isosecruityRef}.
-This definition links to the so-called ``CIA triad'' of security -- confidentiality, availability, and integrity -- which is also widely used in scientific work~\cite{biggio2018wild}.
-According to ISO~\cite{isosecruityRef}, confidentiality ensures that information is not made available or disclosed to unauthorized individuals, entities, or processes.
-Integrity refers to the accuracy and completeness of the system, availability to the system being accessible and usable on demand by an authorized entity.
+This definition links to the so-called ``CIA triad'' of security -- confidentiality, integrity, and availability -- which is also widely used in scientific work~\cite{biggio2018wild,grosse2023your,huang2011adversarial}.
+According to ISO~\cite{isosecruityRef}, confidentiality ensures that information is not made available or disclosed to unauthorized individuals, entities, or processes; integrity refers to the accuracy and completeness of the system; and availability to the system being accessible and usable on demand by an authorized entity.